Mariners are going to need to find that ‘extra 2 percent’ if they’re going to contend

 As the book’s title implied, the Rays and general manager Andrew Friedman were finding hidden value others overlooked.
 It was similar to the Oakland Athletics in the “Moneyball” book from 2003, only by 2011 so many teams employed statistical numbers-crunching that any advantage gained was more modest — the hypothetical “Extra 2 Percent.’’

-During a conversation last week with Keri, who now writes for Sports Illustrated and CBS Sports, I asked whether the key value-finding premise of his book still applies.
-After all, baseball since 2011 has seen major changes: including television revenue that’s driven team payrolls sky-high, not to mention two additional wild-card spots that also encourage higher spending as more clubs seek the baseline .500-record that assures playoff contention.
+During a conversation last week with Keri, who now writes for Sports Illustrated and CBS Sports, I asked whether the value-finding premise of his book still applies.
+After all, baseball since 2011 has seen major changes: including television revenue that’s driven team payrolls sky-high, not to mention two additional wild-card spots that also encourage higher spending as more clubs seek the baseline .500 record that assures playoff contention.

 It’s hard not to notice that, as MLB spending soars, the Rays have made the playoffs just once since the year Keri’s book was published and missed badly the past three seasons.
 The Mariners haven’t advanced in 16 years and recent year-end payroll figures from MLB show them still in the game’s middle spending tier at No. 12 despite upping payroll by about $60 million since 2011.